saksaikot/css-demystified/readme.md

 ## 0095.More dynamic layouts in action

 we can build grid system with the split, we created 4 grid system with flex-basis. col-1 is 25%,2 is 50% 3 is 75%. same way we can build 12 grid system.We added to the section-one, first item col-3 and 2nd col-1

+# 12.Final Project - The homepage

+## 0096.Introduction to the final project

+Introduction about project

+## 0097.A look at what were building

+## 0098.Writing the html

+If you use section then you must have a heading (h2), heading can be anywhere